As a child, I found that the best people around were often those with disabilities. I spent most of my recesses

 and expert review with clinicians.
 My analysis of the results has formed and iteratively refined functional

 specs, producing a system that has received high ratings of user approval.

-- G. R. Philips, C. Clark, J. Wallace, C. Coopmans, Z. Pantic, C. Bodine, “User-Centered Design, Evaluation, and Refinement of a Wireless Power Wheelchair Charging System,” Disability and Rehabilitation: Assistive Technology (accepted).
+- G. R. Philips, C. Clark, J. Wallace, C. Coopmans, Z. Pantic, C. Bodine, “User-Centered Design, Evaluation, and Refinement of a Wireless Power Wheelchair Charging System,” Disability and Rehabilitation: Assistive Technology, Sept.
+2020.

 - A. Azad, R. Tavakoli, U Pratik, B. Varghese, C. Coopmans, Z. Pantic, "A Smart Autonomous WPT System for Electric Wheelchair Applications with Free-Positioning Charging Feature," IEEE Journal of Emerging and Selected Topics in Power Electronics, 2018.

 Wearable fall detection and classification for aging adults with dementia